Chinzzii/my-k8s-operator/README.md

 - **Future Enhancements:**
   You might consider adding support for additional fields in the CRD, more advanced reconciliation logic, custom events, or metrics.

+## Credits
+This project was inspired by [Edward Viaenek ](https://www.youtube.com/@EdwardViaene)’s excellent Kubernetes Operator tutorial.
+Huge thanks for the clear and insightful content!